 In order to achieve a mature level of discussion, it would be highly appreciated that the competent regulatory authorities, the chemicals and metals industry associations and the relevant NGOs from China, Japan and Korea would participate in the conference.
 CIRS will also invite representatives of the stakeholders from other Asian countries and of course a large group of companies operating in Asia.
 This high-level event will be a major networking opportunity for stakeholders in chemicals regulations in Asia and the rest of the world.

 The chemistry departments of the United Nations and the OECD, partners of HCF, have agreed to also support the organisation of the Asian HCF.
 The European Commission, ECHA, the regulators of USA, Canada and Australia who are equally partners in HCF will also be invited to join the Asian HCF.
 Equally, the industry associations of these countries and the NGOs active on chemicals at international level will also be invited.
 In addition, the media partner of HCF, Chemical Watch, is also committed to support the event in Shanghai in marketing and reporting on the event.

-CIRS will develop a websection for this event on its own website for the publicity, registration and reporting of the conference, which will be launched in March and the registration opening in June 2019.
+CIRS has been develop a websection for this event on its own website for the publicity, registration and reporting of the conference.The registration will open in June 2019.